The suspended free loop space of a symmetric space: Rank one symmetric spaces

-Before we apply theorem \ref{thm:splitting}, we have to check that all local minima for the energy function are constant paths.
-We know all critical points for the energy function by lemma \ref{lemma:geodesics.symmetric}.
-The index of one of these points is given by equation (\ref{eq:dimension}).
+\end{theorem} \begin{proof} We have to check that all non-trivial critical submanifolds have positive dimensional negative bundles.
+We know all critical points for the energy functional (i.e. the closed geodesics) by lemma \ref{lemma:geodesics.symmetric}.
+The index of one of these is given by equation (\ref{eq:dimension}).
 By the calculations above, $\dim(\KK_1)-\dim(\HH)=1$, so it follows that the index of a critical point which is not a constant path is greater or equal to 1.